All Episodes

 And the FBI had no legal basis to launch the investigation.

-They invented facts, they exaggerated others, they perverted laws and ignored statutes.
+They perverted laws and ignored statutes.

 And essentially, Jonathan, the law enforcers became the lawbreakers.

-I mean, when I was in the FBI, you know, you give you give us a uh uh, you know, two agents or an agent and detect and a detective, they can go out and do the majority of this stuff.
+I mean, when I was in the FBI, you know, you give us two agents or an agent and a detective.

-I I you know you're an attorney, right?
+You're an attorney, right?

 You're an attorney?